If Google Chrome is using a lot of disk space for cache, follow these steps to limit Google Cache size in Windows 10.

 Limit Chrome cache size in Windows 10

-- Right-click on the Chrome icon in the taskbar.
+- After opening it, right-click on the Chrome icon in the taskbar.

-- Again, right-click on the "Google Chrome" and select "Properties".
+- In the list, right-click on "Google Chrome" and select "Properties".

 - Click on the "Ok" button to save the changes.

 - 1073741824 in step 5 is 1 GB in bytes.
 If you want to, you can replace it with any amount of space.
 For instance, to restrict the Google Chrome cache size to just 300MB, replace 1073741824 with 314572800.
 Use this website for byte conversions.

 - The limit you set using the "--disk-cache-size" flag is just a suggestion. i.e, it is not a hard limit.
 If Chrome reaches the limit you set and it needs a bit more to properly store the cache, it will round up the cache size to accommodate the data.

 - This trick is limited to the current Chrome profile only.
 If you have multiple Chrome profiles, you need to set the cache size for each profile individually.

 If you are interested, you can see how much space Chrome is currently using for caching.
 Follow the steps shown below to find the current Google Chrome cache size.

 - Press "Win + R" to open the Run dialog box.

 - In the blank field, type "%localappdata%\Google\Chrome\User Data\Default".